f4exb/sdrangel/Readme.md

   - Make the low cutoff frequency of the SSB filter variable so it can be used for CW also.
   - NFM demodulation without using atan and smooth squelch with AGC suppressing most clicks on low level signals and hiss on carrier tails.
 Only useful modulation comes through.
   - Added working WFM demodulation.
 Optimized for no atan2.
+  - Improved GNU Radio plugin usability with most settings saved on a preset

 =====
 To Do
 =====

-  - Missing de-emphasis on WFM
   - Enhance WFM (stereo, RDS?)
   - Make the the SSB filter frequency bounds tunable so that it can be used for CW.
 Change marker overlay accordingly.
   - Possibility to completely undock the receiver in a separate window.
 Useful when there are many receivers